FAQs – Paid Family Leave (PFL) Eligibility

 A serious health condition means an illness, injury, impairment, or physical or mental condition of a patient that involves inpatient care in a hospital, hospice, or residential medical care facility.
 This includes any period of incapacity (e.g., inability to work, attend school, or perform other regular daily activities) or any subsequent treatment in connection with such inpatient care; or continuing treatment by a physician or practitioner.
 Unless complications arise, cosmetic treatments, the common cold, influenza, earaches, upset stomach, minor ulcers, and headaches other than migraine, are examples of conditions that do not meet the definition of a serious health condition for purposes of PFL.

 You may be eligible to receive up to six weeks of PFL benefits within the first year of the child’s birth, adoption, or foster care placement.
 You must complete and submit a claim form within 49 days of the first day of your bonding leave or you may lose benefits.
 Claims must be paid in full one day prior to the one year anniversary date of your child’s birth, adoption, or foster care placement.

-- Am I eligible for PFL benefits if I provide care for a seriously ill family member (child, spouse, parent, or registered domestic partner) that is out-of-state or out-of-the-country?
+- Am I eligible for PFL benefits if I provide care for a seriously ill family member (child, parent, parent-in-law, grandparent, grandchild, sibling, spouse, or registered domestic partner) that is out-of-state or out-of-the-country?

 A claim may be submitted for PFL benefits to care for a seriously ill child, spouse, parent, or registered domestic partner who is out of the state or out of the country.
 Benefits may be payable provided the medical certificate is properly completed, establishes a need for care, and you are otherwise eligible.